 The next section allows you to specify what you'd like to sync from Slack.
 You can choose to collect the entire account or specific parts.
 Direct messages, private channels and multiparty messages are user specific.

 Under advanced options we have the sync type.
-If you'd like to change any of the configuration that is demonstrated, click on the wheel on the right-hand side to configure.
+If you'd like to change any of the configuration that is demonstrated, click on Configure on right-hand side to modify the sync type.

-Click on the wheel or 'Add & Sync' will take you through Slack's OAuth flow where you'll be giving permissions to Onna to collect files from that user's account.
+Click on the Configure or Done and you will be taken through Slack's OAuth flow where you'll be giving permissions to Onna to collect files from that user's account.

 Click Authorize to finalize the OAuth process.
 Note: Click on configure, to be taken to the following page to customize your source.
 The first thing you'll see listed are the channels from the account.